 White paints or thin coats are less likely to blister than dark colours and thick paint coats, which absorb heat.
 Avoid painting surfaces that will be exposed to direct sunlight soon after painting and be heated to prevent temperature blisters.

 The separation of the new paint film from the old paint coat is called intercoat peeling.
 It indicates a weak bond between the two.
 Intercoat peeling is caused due to inadequate cleaning of the old, weathered paint within one year of repainting.

 To prevent inter-coating peeling do not allow too much time between the primer coat and top coat in a new paint job.
 Scrub the surface before applying the second coat if the period between applications exceeds two weeks.

 Really thick coatings of paint cause cross-grain cracking.
 Older homes that have been painted several times usually face this problem.
 The paint usually starts to crack in the direction it was brushed onto the wood.
 The only solution to get rid of cross-grain cracking is to completely remove the old paint and apply a new finishing paint altogether.

 Follow the paint manufacturer’s recommendations for spreading rates to prevent cross-grain cracking.
-Avoid repainting areas such as porch ceilings and roof overhangs as often as the rest of the house to prevent cracking.
+Avoid repainting areas such as porch ceilings and Roof Overhangs as often as the rest of the house to prevent cracking.
 Contact GT Painters Sydney for a flawless, effortless and professional paint job.
-Call us at 1300 813 001 or 0401 606 826.
+Call us on 1300 813 001 / 0401 606 826